davidenberg/URL-shortener/README.md

 # URL shortener

-URL shortener backend built in Go with a PostgreSQL backend and Redis for caching
+URL shortener backend built in Go with a PostgreSQL backend and Redis for caching <br>
+Example deployment with a simple frontend available at [personal.davidenberg.fi/url-shortener](https://personal.davidenberg.fi/url-shortener)

 ## Key Features